vinayaksinghmokhashi/M3_Group8/Project_2/1_Requirements/README.md

 ## 1.2 Abstract
 Remote Keyless Entry (RKE) systems are the successors to the traditional method of opening car doors by inserting physical keys.
 Keys with RKE-capabilities allow key-holders to remotely lock and unlock car doors, start or stop engines, or turn on and off anti-theft alarms.

+## 1.3 Description
+BiCom System: This system aims to acgive the goal of displaying Window Status, Alarm Status, Battery Information and Door Status .
+There are particular led signaling for particular functionalities.
+Lets consider if we press a button 1 time all the LED will be on which means the Window status of car will be displayed, and so on.

 ## 2. 5 W's and 1 H
 ![ptoject1](https://user-images.githubusercontent.com/98843684/157908184-842ca417-1321-42af-ac82-954a64158f3b.png)